1337-hacks/portfolio-site/README.md

 #### Development Notes:
 - To design tablet and mobile (and maybe ultrawide) versions after PC version is fully working
 - Have to design a 404 redirect page

-Development is going at a steady pace and I will hopefully launch very soon 🙏